CrunchyData/postgres-operator/hugo/content/Design/_index.md

 ## Event Listeners

-Kubernetes events are created for the Operator's CRD resources when new resources are made, deleted, or updated.
+Kubernetes events are created for the Operator CRD resources when new resources are made, deleted, or updated.
 These events are processed by the Operator to perform asynchronous actions.